-ENTITY DESCRIPTION 85 May include single persons, joint tenancy (two or more persons are joint and equal owners of the property); guardians of incompetent persons or minors; tenancy in common (multiple owners who have an undivided interest in the whole Individual, Multiple property); joint ownership of community property; Individuals, or Married List spouses or other individuals names.
-Include middle Couple names.
-May include: Corporations Sole (bishops, overseers, presiding elders of any church or religious domination); Non-profit Corporations; Sole Proprietorship Corporation List state of registration.
+ENTITY DESCRIPTION Ba .
+May include single persons, joint tenancy (two or more persons are joint and equal owners of the property); guardians of incompetent persons or minors; tenancy in common Individual, Multiple (multiple owners who have an undivided interest in the whole property); joint ownership of community property; Individuals, or Married List spouses or other individuals names.
+Include middle Couple names. a a May include: Corporations Sole (bishops, overseers, presiding elders of any church or religious domination); Non-profit Corporations; Sole Proprietorship Corporation List state of registration.
 General Partnership Guided by the Uniform Partnership Act (Chapter 25.04 RCW).
-Limited Liability Company (LLC) Guided by Chapter 25.25 RCW.
-Formed when filed a Certificate of Formation is filed with the State.
-List state of registration.
+Guided by Chapter 25.25 RCW.
+1 Formed when filed a Certificate of Formation is filed with the Limited Liability State.
+Company (LLC) List state of registration.
 Guided by the Washington Uniform Limited Partnership Act (RCW 25.10.010).
 Limited Partnership List state of registration.
-Cities, towns, Indian lands, federal agencies (BIA, BLM, BPA, etc.), state agencies, counties, public utility districts, school Governmental Agency districts, diking districts, irrigation districts, etc. Other Please describe: May include, but not limited to: fraternal societies, granges, agricultural cooperative societies, churches, trustees, etc.
+Cities, towns, Indian lands, federal agencies (BIA, BLM, BPA, etc.), state agencies, counties, public utility districts, school Governmental Agency districts, diking districts, irrigation districts, etc. Please describe: May include, but not limited to: fraternal societies, granges, Other agricultural cooperative societies, churches, trustees, etc.